Marijuana laws, rules, and regulations

 2020

 • The Denver Cannabis Business Employment and Opportunity Study report was released.
-It presents the results of a study that examined diversity and opportunity in Denver's cannabis industry.
-The report explores the need to reduce barriers to entry and promote equity in the cannabis industry.
+It presented the results of a study that examined diversity and opportunity in Denver's cannabis industry.
+The report explored the need to reduce barriers to entry and promote equity in the cannabis industry.

-• The Department of Excise and Licenses completed final determinations on all licenses pending on May 1, 2016, and was able to calculate the cap on store and cultivation locations.
+• The Department completed final determinations on all licenses pending on May 1, 2016, and was able to calculate the cap on store and cultivation locations.

 • Denver City Council passed Council Bill 20-0261, amending the date of the lottery for store and cultivation licenses to 2021.